wolfeidau/golang-massl/README.md

 # golang-massl

 This project provides some simple examples of configuring mutual authentication (MASSL) over TLS using x509 certificates.

+# MASSL?

+The purpose of mutual authentication with TLS using x509 certificates is to enable verification of incoming connections using a robust and reliable mechanism.
+Doing it at the TLS level also reduces exposure of the service to probing by third parties as without a signed client certificate they won't get past the handshake.

+One downside to this approach is that it can be difficult to debug connection failures as `alert` the TLS layer sends back may not be surfaced by the client.

 # setup